 What Can I Do for You?

-- I am a Ph.D. candidate with academic publications and available for consultation and mentoring students of all ages and levels.
+- I am a Ph.D. candidate with academic publications at University of Adelaide, Elder Conservatorium of Music, Faculty of Arts and available for consultation and mentoring students of all ages and levels.

 - I teach mathematical music theory through visualisations and sonifications of beat-class theory through ski-hill and cyclic graphs and annotated scores. “